sixfeetup/rally-llm-presentation/README.md

 This presentation is in a repo that has a docker-compose file that will bring up a full environment with all the bells and whistles.
-It is a bit of a beast, but it is the easiest way to get started. https://github.com/sixfeetup/rally-llm-presentation make check
+It is a bit of a beast, but it is the easiest way to get started. https://github.com/sixfeetup/rally-llm-presentation

+Once checked out, run:

+   $ make check

-make setup
+   $ make setup

-source ./.venv/bin/activate
+   $ source ./.venv/bin/activate